 How to buy rideshare insurance

 Some car insurance companies allow you to extend your personal insurance policy or add a new TNC policy through their websites or online portals.
 Others, like Farmers, require you to call and speak to an agent.
 When discussing coverage options with your insurer, be sure to tell them you are working as a rideshare driver.
 They’ll give you a personalized quote based on your location, personal information and driving history.
-It’s a good idea to find and compare quotes from multiple providers to determine which company can give you the best rate with the coverage that fits your needs.
+It’s generally a good idea to request and compare quotes from multiple providers for the same coverage types and levels to determine which company can give you the best rate for your needs.

 Frequently asked questions

 If you are driving for Uber, Lyft or another rideshare service, you should inform your car insurance company.
 This will help you understand how your car insurance works and what steps you may need to take to stay covered as a rideshare driver.
 If you cause an accident while waiting for an assigned passenger, you may have no coverage through your personal auto policy and be faced with paying for your vehicle repairs and any liability costs on your own.

 If rideshare coverage as an endorsement to your personal car insurance policy isn’t available in your state, you may be able to obtain a commercial auto insurance policy instead.
 Check with your insurance agent or provider to understand what options are available to you.